 Lane’s early creative life began in Houston.
 With a local TV-star mother (The Kitirik Show, ABC, 1954-71), it seemed like a natural fit to enter the performing arts.
 Later, he studied theater and Liberal Arts at Lon Morris College, graduated from the University of Texas, and performed for two seasons with the Austin Ballet Theater.
 He wrote a musical, Mr. Hanks, and was one of only six people in the U.S. outside of New York City to be accepted for audition at the prestigious BMI Lehman Engel Workshop.
 Lane later lived in Tokyo, working as a language consultant, helping Japanese corporate executives conduct business abroad.

 Back in the States, Lane created a coffee importing-and-roasting business.
 Followed by becoming a marketing director for a restaurant group for four years.
 This experience prepared him to co-own a boutique advertising, design, and marketing company before launching his own firm in 2000, which he operated successfully as Creative Director for sixteen years.

 In 2009, Lane began writing books.
 First came the Keiko the Fairy series: The Kujiki, The Silk Road, and Yonaguni.
 The books are bilingual, bicultural, coming-of-age stories set in contemporary Japan.
 It was accepted for consideration at Paramount Pictures’s animation department.
 Next came an autobiographical novel, Clown White, followed by an adult comedy, Barbella, in 2016, and Dylan’s Divide, in 2018.

-Lane lives in Austin with his wife Karen and his dog Chino.
+Lane lives with his wife Karen and his dog Chino.

 Image: © Jeremy Green